 Making green a part of the business plan

-In New York City, 17 leading hotels, including the likes of the world-renowned Waldorf Astoria, Peninsula and Grand Hyatt, have recently joined the NYC Carbon Challenge, a program run by the Mayor’s Office of Sustainability.
+In New York City, 17 leading hotels, including the likes of the world-renowned Waldorf Astoria, Peninsula and Grand Hyatt, joined the NYC Carbon Challenge in 2016, a program run by the Mayor’s Office of Sustainability.

 With over 11,000 guest rooms on their books, this initial group of properties has pledged to cut greenhouse gas emissions from their buildings by a minimum of 30 percent in the next 10 years, with potential to reduce emissions by more than 32,000 metric tons and save $25 million of energy operating costs.